mehulagg/gitlab_test/doc/administration/troubleshooting/navigating_gitlab_via_rails_console.md

 user.block
 ```

 We get `false` returned!
 Let's find out what happened by adding a bang (a
 common Ruby convention is to provide a bang method that doesn't silently fail
-when some data is changed):
+and raises an exception when some data is changed):

 ```ruby
 irb(main):085:0> user.block!